Chinese New Year

 Chinese New Year, also called Lunar New Year or Spring Festival, is the most important of all traditional Chinese festivals and celebrated by every Chinese community worldwide.
 It is a time for family reunion and to wish each other happiness, good health, peace and prosperity.
 Each year is symbolised by an animal zodiac sign, in 12-year cycles, in the order of Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog and Pig.

-According to the Chinese Zodiac, 2022 is the year of the Tiger.
-People born in a year of the Tiger are said to be born leaders, who are courageous and energetic, love a challenge or competition and are prepared to take risks.
+According to the Chinese Zodiac, 2023 is the year of the Rabbit.
+People born in the year of the Rabbit are said to be kind, gentle, skillful and patient.

 Chinese New Year traditions